andreasmuelder/statecharts.online/chapters/01-what-is-a-state-machine.md

  <iframe src="https://play.itemis.io?model=7ec86474-66d1-4cca-bb60-6f7d91e9601d" width="100%" height="400px" style="border: 1px solid" allowfullscreen></iframe>

+> [!TIP]
+> You can use the [itemis CREATE Player](https://create.itemis.io) to interactively simulate your statechart.
+Watching your model run step-by-step is one of the best ways to understand its execution semantics and behavior.

-We can model the switch with two states:
+We model the switch with two states:
 - `On`
 - `Off`